BIG-MAP/PRISMA/docs/Documentation.md

 ### Module Lineshapes
 `import prisma.lineshapes`
 Function generators according to a linehsape.
 Each function generator constructs lambda functions by evaluating strings.
 The generator returns a function of a number of profiles.
-The returned function is: `returned_function(x, y0, h1, p1, w1, h2, p2, w2 ,h3 ,p3 ,w3...)`, where y0 is the intercept and hn, pn, wn correond to the height, position and width of the n-th peak.
+The returned function is: `returned_function(x, y0, h1, p1, w1, h2, p2, w2 ,h3 ,p3 ,w3...)`, where y0 is the intercept and hn, pn, wn correspond to the height, position and width of the n-th peak.
 These functions can be used to generate, e.g. synthetic spectra.
 #### Lorentzians
 `prisma.lineshapes.lorentzians(npeaks)`
 Generate a function of npeaks number of lorenztian profiles.
 The lorentz profile is described by the analytical expression